 Death: July 16, 2020 (age 104)

-She lived with her husband Max in Yellowknife NT from 1946 to 1986.
+Edith “Dolly” Macara married Max H. Macaravitch in 1939 in Edmonton, Alberta.
+They lived in Yellowknife NT from 1946 to 1986.
 They drew their water from nearby Frame Lake and ordered their kosher food from Edmonton & Winnipeg.

 In life, one may play many roles – daughter, sister, wife, mother and grandmother and in Dolly’s case – great grandmother and in all these roles she excelled.